sfavorite/GettingAndCleaningData/Codebook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details. "

+## Data Transformations
+The raw data was combined with new values and column names.
+The description of the changes is listed below.

+### Combined data
+The test and training sets of each type (subject, activity, etc.) were comined into one data set for each type.

-# H2 ID Fields
+### ID Fields
+The ID fields consist of the subject and activity performed.
+These columns were given appropriate labels (subject, and activity).

-subject - The participants ID
+* subject - The participants ID
-activity - The type of activity performed (walking, standing, etc...)
+* activity - The type of activity performed (walking, standing, etc...)

-# H2 Activity Labels and corresponding value
+### Activity Labels and corresponding value
-The original value codes were replaced with the English word equivalent
+The original value codes were replaced with the English word equivalent.

 * Walking - value 1
 * Walking upstairs - value 2
 * Waling downstairs - value 3